Wookey's Wheel Challenge

 19th September 2020: Ray completed his challenge!
 Though there were some setbacks at the beginning of the ride, and waking up every day knowing that 8 hours of riding awaited him was incredibly draining, Ray persevered and has raised over £5000 via online and offline donations for Maggie's.
 Read about his journey here:

 Wookey's Wheel Challenge video diary

-Ray will be recording videos from his epic ride which will be uploaded to Youtube.
+Ray recorded videos from his epic ride which are uploaded to Youtube.
 You can subscribe to our channel here.
-The latest videos will be posted below too.
+Below is a montage video showing highlights from his unforgettable journey.

 Where's Wookey?
 Ray's current location

 5th September: En route to Land's End from London Paddington.

 7th September: En route between Fowey, Cornwall and Moretonhampstead, Devon.

 9th September: Crossing the border into Wales!
 Monmouth to be exact.

 10th September: Skirting the Welsh border, arriving in Clun, Shropshire.

 11th September: Working our way to the North-West of England, arriving in Northwich, Warrington